Best outdoor speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best outdoor speakers you can buy in 2019.

 Read the full review: Tivoli Andiamo

-If you're looking for tropical vibes, the saucer-shaped Roll 2 will oblige.
-It's bright, fun and - crucially – sounds great.
+If you're looking to cling on to the joys of summer just a little longer, the saucer-shaped Roll 2 will oblige.
+It's bright, fun and – crucially – sounds great.
 Rated IPX7, it's waterproof and even comes with a miniature inflatable ring - the UE Floatie - so you can float it in water.

 The makers of ultra-portable speakers often dial up the bass to mask a lack of clarity.
 Thankfully that's not the case with this model, which sounds lively, detailed and assured.
 A 'DJ mode' means it can be paired with three smartphones so that nobody hogs the playlist.

-With a striking design and simple, oversized controls, the Roll 2 is a loveable little speaker with a big heart.
+With a striking design and simple, oversized controls, the Roll 2 is a lovable little speaker with a big heart.

 Read the full review: Ultimate Ears Roll 2